 If you are new to the Puente form you can see an earlier example with a brief explanation in last week’s post Presence, featuring Frank Bruce’s epitaph.

 Those of you who have been following the blog for many years may recognise the Frank Bruce Sculpture Trail from our earlier post Evanescent.

 Frank Bruce (1931 – 2009) was dyslexic, left school at the age of thirteen and later became a self-taught artist.
 He insisted that his art should always be available to everybody free of charge and that his sculptures should be allowed to decay and return to nature.

-Wishing you all a very happy Monday and a great start to the new the week,
+Wishing you all a happy Monday and peaceful start to the week,

 Photographs by Xenia Tran, edited in lr.